 The cost of an extension can make or break a project, so we're here to tell you how you can save at all the different design, planning and building stages, to make room for a more successful result – without going over budget.

-How much you can save does depend on the type of extension you want, but there are plenty of ways to tweak your house extension design, or your approach to the project altogether, to keep your budget in check.
-We've listed what to consider below when you plan an extension.
+How much you can save will largely depend on the type of extension you want, but there are plenty of ways to tweak your design, or even just your approach to the project altogether – to keep your house extension costs low – without sacrificing what you want.

 How can I extend cheaply?

 Follow our advice below and remember that summertime is the best time to make a start on your extension, especially in the UK, as you've a better chance of dry weather.
 And, good weather will help work progress forward smoothly, reducing the need for any last minute alterations, and therefore, keeping your extension costs in check.

 1. Do your sums then cut the cost of an extension

 Save money by extending at the best time of year

 Timing your extension for good weather is one of the simplest ways to cut the cost of an extension.
 Why?
 Because bad weather causes delays, which can mean increased labour costs, rejigged schedules and, if you're renting while you extend, increased rental accommodation costs, too.